kdeldycke/kevin-deldycke-blog/content/posts/delayed-cd-tracks-publishing-with-php.md

       $new_start_date = $start_date;
       foreach($track_list as $track_title => $track_file) {
         $track_number++;
-        # Is the track always published ?
+        # Is the track always published?
         if (in_array($track_number, $always_visible)) {
           # Set publishing date to the start date
           $track_dates[$track_number] = $start_date;